maty21/mocha-sidebar/README.md

 # Mocha Side bar

-Mocha side bar viewer that allows you to run Mocha tests for side bar menu  and view results can run each level hierarchy from all tests to a single test(and each describer of course) have fun :)
+Mocha side bar viewer that allows you to run Mocha tests from side bar menu and view results can run each level hierarchy from all tests to a single test(and each describer of course)

+have fun :)

 By Maty Zisserman

 ![Demo showing mocha menu operation](https://raw.githubusercontent.com/maty21/mocha-sidebar/master/animated.gif)